alexmanguera/Adwords-Scripts/README.md

 ### How do I get set up? ###
 - Set constant values for both TARGET_CPA and UPPER_BID_LIMIT.
-- Specify a Campaign to process with.
+- Specify a single or multiple Campaign to process.

 ### Change Log ###
 ver 1.0